 Dogs are nothing if not huge fans of licking.
 So it should come as no surprise that a lick mat would be a simple solve for health and behavioral issues like anxiety, boredom, and speed-eating.
 If your pup has a habit of scarfing down their foodopens in a new tab as though it will self-destruct in 30 seconds (or you just need to keep them entertained for the duration of a Zoom call) a lick mat will help them slow their roll.

 “Lick mats engage your dog’s mouth and are especially helpful in giving vigorous chewers and nippers something else to do besides eat your rug,” says certified dog trainer and The Wildest Collective member Robert Haussmannopens in a new tab.
 “You can smear soft foods, such as peanut butteropens in a new tab or canned pumpkinopens in a new tab, on the textured surface for your dog to lick clean.
 To keep your dog stimulated and busy, you can freeze the mats, which allows them to last much longer.
 I use these to create positive associations with bath time and other grooming activities.
 It’s highly enjoyable, engaging, and — most importantly — delicious!”

 Of all the lick mats on the market, SodaPup is our pick for durability and design.
-Whether flowers, jigsaw puzzles, or zombies are more your style, your pup will enjoy working for their food.
-And you can feel good about your purchase: SodaPup donates to animal rescues, partners with CarbonClick to reduce their carbon emissions, and manufactures ethically in the U.S. If your dog manages to destroy the ultra-durable mat within 30 days, SodaPup will replace it for free. —Sio Hornbuckle$14 at Sodapup
+Whether flowers, jigsaw puzzlesopens in a new tab, or zombiesopens in a new tab are more your style, your pup will enjoy working for their food.
+And you can feel good about your purchase: SodaPup donates to animal rescues, partners with CarbonClick to reduce their carbon emissions, and manufactures ethically in the U.S. If your dog manages to destroy the ultra-durable mat within 30 days, SodaPup will replace it for free. —Sio Hornbuckle